 There are typically four financial stages of divorce:

-1. The honeymoon phase – each party is trying to make the other look bad during this stage.
+1. The honeymoon phase – each party tries to make the other look bad during this stage.
 Assets are hidden, debts are accrued, and any available money is spent.
 This phase can last for months or even years.
-2. The anger phase – each party, is angry and upset during this stage.
+2. The anger phase – each party is angry and upset during this stage.

 The Legal Stages of Divorce

-There are typically three legal stages: filing for divorce, the divorce process, and the final divorce decree.
+Typically, three legal stages are filing for divorce, the divorce process, and the final divorce decree.
 One spouse files a petition for divorce with the court in the filing stage.
 The divorce process is when the spouses negotiate the terms of the divorce.

 The Spiritual Stages of Divorce